Nidaoke/prospecting/README.md

 # Nidolya's Prospecting Tool

 ## What's the best build (TL;DR)
-For Luck Efficiency (also known as mythic/exotic hunting builds) using my default constants (final results may vary slightly based on the constants), the best build consists of:
+For Luck Efficiency (also known as mythic/exotic hunting builds) the best builds will have these aspects:

-    Pan: Frostbite Pan (Infernal)
+* Frostbite Pan
-    Pendant: Frosthorn Pendant
+  * Use Galactic until you get 2 vortex rings
+* Infernal Enchant
-    Charm: Cryogenic Preserver
+* Frosthorn Pendant and Cryogenic Preserver
-    Rings: 4x Mythril and 4x Vortex
+* 4x Vortex Rings and 4x Mythril Rings (5 and 3 is also good when under totems)

 ## What is this?
 This is a tool written in Python to help Prospecting players optimize their builds